- Bag Enderby

 DB 9 September 2018

-Crudely fashioned steps and pulpit base two tree boles are unusual.
+Crudely fashioned steps and pulpit base from two tree boles are unusual.
 This appears to be modern work.

 August 2013